SmartlyDressedGames/Unturned-Docs/README.md

 The documentation is written in [reStructuredText](https://www.writethedocs.org/guide/writing/reStructuredText/) and parsed/built using [Sphinx](https://github.com/sphinx-doc/sphinx).

+Building requires the *Read the Docs* theme.
+To install it, run this command in the repository directory:

+`py -m pip install -r requirements.txt`

+*py runs the python interpreter. -m is short for -module and specifies the pip package installer module. -r is short for --requirement and specifies a file with a list of package names to install.*

 With Python and Sphinx installed run `make html` in the root folder to create the site locally at `/_build/html/index.html`.

 Editing using [Visual Studio Code](https://code.visualstudio.com/) with the [reStructuredText Extension](https://docs.restructuredtext.net/) is recommended.